Azure/iot-edge-opc-proxy/readme.md

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

-# Azure IoT Field Gateway Proxy Module
+# Azure IoT Field Gateway OPC-UA-Proxy Module

-This module is a stream proxy for Azure IoT written in C and intended to be hosted in an Edge Gateway built using the [Azure IoT Gateway SDK](https://github.com/Azure/azure-iot-gateway-sdk).
+This module is a OPC-UA command and control proxy for Azure IoT written in C and intended to be hosted in an Edge Gateway built using the
+[Azure IoT Gateway SDK](https://github.com/Azure/azure-iot-gateway-sdk).

-It can tunnel streams (at this point TCP based streams only) at the application level, from a cloud service via one or more local network gateways to a server in the local network.
+It can tunnel binary channel streams (at this point TCP based streams only) at the application level, from a cloud service via one or more local network gateways to a server in the local network.
 It uses IoT Hub Methods as protocol layer and IoT Hub device registry as a name service provider, and only requires port 443 (outgoing) open to Azure.

-This allows cloud applications to send and receive raw buffers to and from IoT server devices that are accessible on the local gateway network.
-Using the proxy API you can quickly implement streaming command and control scenarios from a cloud application without providing edge protocol translation.
-But please note that using the Proxy to access a device requires a data connection
+This allows cloud OPC-UA applications to send and receive raw buffers to and from IoT server devices that are accessible on the local gateway network.
+Using the API one can quickly implement command and control scenarios from a cloud application without providing edge command/control translation.
-(Websocket) between Gateway and Azure and precludes any edge intelligence scenarios on the exchanged data.

 Visit http://azure.com/iotdev to learn more about developing applications for Azure IoT.